data-dot-all/dataall/pages/deploy/deploy_aws.md

 ## 7. Run CDK deploy
-You are all set to start the deployment, run the command below.
+You are all set to start the deployment, with the AWS credentials for the tooling account, run the command below.
 Replace the `resource_prefix` and `git_branch` by their values in the cdk.json file.

 ```bash